 Southerners are most likely to receive disability.
 In 2014, West Virginia had the most residents on disability at 8.9 percent.
 Alabama, Mississippi and West Virginia have the highest percentages of circulatory disease.

 Disability benefits are given most frequently to low-income Americans.
 Just less than fifty percent of disability recipients were between the ages of 31 to 49 and in the lowest income bracket.

-If you need to speak to a disability attorney about filing a disability claim or an appeal, contact a Social Security Disabiltiy lawyer in Phoenix by calling the law offices of Phillips Disability to discover your legal options today.
+If you need to speak to a disability attorney about filing a disability claim or an appeal, contact a Social Security Disabiltiy lawyer in Phoenix by calling the law offices of Dayes Law Firm PC to discover your legal options today.